-Why has Jordan cancelled Biden visit after Israel bombing of Gaza hospital?
+Why has Jordan cancelled Biden visit after bombing of Gaza hospital?

 Jordan’s king approves ‘draconian’ cybercrime law

+Palestinian officials have accused Israel of bombing the hospital.
+Israel, meanwhile, has claimed it has evidence suggesting that it was a rocket fired by Palestinian fighters that blew up the hospital.

-That decision underscored a complex history between Jordan and Israel that stretches back to the very founding of the latter state and continues to influence regional dynamics.
+Jordon’s decision to call off the summit underscores a complex history with Israel that stretches back to the very founding of the latter state and continues to influence regional dynamics.

 The two neighbours spent decades officially at war but always maintained contact, which eventually led to the signing of a peace treaty in 1994.
 Yet their relationship has remained uneasy with the shadow of the Palestinian struggle for statehood and justice hanging over it.